Selecting Migration Types in MigrationWiz: Type Descriptions

 - Trial mailbox migrations recreate the entire folder hierarchy on the destination, based on what is defined at the source.

-- Trial migrations migrate only up to five items in each folder, and items up to only 10MB in size.
+- Trial migrations migrate only up to ten items in each folder, and up to a total of 10MB of data.

 - Important: For Public folder migrations, the Trial migration only migrates the current folder and does not scan sub-folders.
 No data is migrated, nor is an error message shown.
 Upon running behind the scenes, the trial migration on public folders will show a Success message.